mhenke/heroku-railo4/README.md

  $ mvn clean package
  ```

- 1. Then run it with:
+ 1. Then run command below and see your app at http://localhost:8080

  ```
  $ java -cp target/classes:target/dependency/* com.example.Main
  ```

- 1. Then see your app at http://localhost:8080

  1. Initialize git, add, and commit changes

  ```